 Jess Santos is a wanderer at heart, constantly on a road trip to anywhere.
 She spends most of the year adventuring in the Wild West chasing the vibrant colors of desert landscapes and the distant glow of the Milky Way.
 Although she calls Las Vegas home, she is always excited to explore and photograph new and different ecosystems, she is especially fascinated with life in extreme environments.

-Accommodations are based on shared occupancy.
-The total cost of the workshop is $2950 (USD).
+Accommodations are based on single occupancy.
+The total cost of the workshop is $3150 (USD).
 A deposit of $950 is required to hold your spot.

 Changes Due to Covid